TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-github-actions.md

 * Obviously, you've gained nothing if you just blindly upgrade.
 It's sensible to wait a few days as a cooldown, as well as reviewing the changes in the release.
 * If your SHA references a commit with a release tag, Dependabot will create a PR to upgrade to the latest tagged commit.
 It will also update the tag comment to match.
+* Dependabot immediately created update PRs for all my actions.
+Actions run in their own sandboxes with their own version of NodeJS.
+GitHub [recently deprecated](https://github.blog/changelog/2025-09-19-deprecation-of-node-20-on-github-actions-runners/) Node20, prompting a spate of updates by action maintainers to move to Node24.
+Something that I was blissfully unaware of until Dependabot brought it to my attention.
 * Be careful.
 Dependabot doesn't look for the `Latest` tag.
 Dependabot created a PR that would upgrade to `pnpm/action-setup` v6.0.0.
 However, v6.0.0 is a test release that works with a pnpm 11 beta.
 The v5.0.0 release is the one with the `Latest` tag.
 I updated to v5.0.0 by hand.

 # Pull Request Target